rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 - **Opt-in/Opt-out**: Under GDPR, businesses must have opt-in from consumers before collecting data.
 In the case of CCPA, consumers must opt-out of data collection.
-- **Third-party data sales**: for GDPR businesses must have consent from customers before any third-party processing or sales its data, while the CCPA requires businesses to simply notify the customer of a data sale or transfer and allow them to refuse.
+- **Third-party data sales**:  GDPR businesses must have consent from customers before any third-party processing or sales its data, while the CCPA requires businesses to simply notify the customer of a data sale or transfer and allow them to refuse.